Handling Realistic Label Noise in BERT Text Classification: Background Related Works

 \subsection{Noise cleaning approaches}

-\textit{\textbf{Noise cleaning}} aims to automatically segregate clean data from noisy data in order to train the final classifier using a cleaned subset of the original training set.
+\textit{\textbf{Noise-cleaning}} aims to automatically segregate clean data from noisy data in order to train the final classifier using a cleaned subset of the original training set.
 The ``small loss trick" is commonly used to identify potentially noisy or mislabeled data.
 The intuition behind this approach is that noisy data have comparatively higher loss than clean data \cite{Takeda2021,han2018coteaching,jiang2018mentornet,ji2021}.

 Several approaches have been proposed for automatic noise detection, which can be a first step towards noise-cleaning before training a robust classifier. \citet{wheway2001boosting} used boosting to detect noisy data instances.
 The approach involves iteratively re-weighing the data points to emphasize those that are most difficult to classify correctly.
-The resulting model is then used to identify the noisy data points by measuring their contribution to the final model. \citet{sluban2014ensemble} trained multiple classifiers (ensemble) on different subsets of the data and combined their outputs to obtain a noise ranking for each instance. \citet{chong-etal-2022-detecting} similarly assess the performance of pre-trained language models as error detectors to clean held-out data.
+The resulting model is then used to identify the noisy data points by measuring their contribution to the final model. \citet{sluban2014ensemble} trained multiple classifiers (ensemble) on different subsets of the data and combined their outputs to obtain a noise ranking for each instance.
+Similarly, \citet{chong-etal-2022-detecting} assessed the performance of pre-trained language models as error detectors using clean held-out data.
 They experiment with the error detection capabilities of individual pre-trained models and an ensemble of pre-trained language models.
-They find that an ensemble of pre-trained model losses outperforms individual model loss as an error detector.
+They find that an ensemble of pre-trained model losses outperforms individual model loss in error detection.